 For several years, the IIA has dedicated its efforts toward preserving cultural knowledge.
-In addition to our Mobile Educational Displays, cultural presentations/consultations and our annual event Santa Fe Days in the Park, we are utilizing digital preservation to bring elder knowledge to our younger generation.
+In addition to our Mobile Educational Displays, cultural presentations/consultations, and our annual event Santa Fe Dayson the Chisholm Trail, we are utilizing digital preservation to bring elder knowledge to our younger generation.

-Our Ask Uncle Gregory series came about because of the need to help our committee and youth volunteers.
-We also want the broader community of educators, families, nonprofit, work environments and students to also have direct access to this knowledge.
+Our Ask Uncle Gregory series came about b to help our committee and youth volunteers. learn about their own culture as well as to help others understand our worldview.
+We also want the broader community of educators, families, nonprofits, work environments, and students to also have direct access to this knowledge.
 Our culture is based on oral traditions i.e. storytelling.
 Today’s families expect to find accurate information on the internet by “googling” us or reading about us in books.
 Unfortunately, much of what we have found on the world wide web is presented through a Eurocentric view and does not reflect the nuances in our culture.
 We hope you enjoy these short videos and will take what is helpful toward building your understanding of our culture.
 Do you have a question we have not answered?
 Send it to us at Ask uncle Gregory videos

 *Our organization uses the term Native American Indian in an attempt to recognize and respect both those who prefer the use of the term Native American and those who prefer American Indian.
 Our organization’s President clearly prefers the use of our distinct tribal affiliations as our way of introduction such as Tsa-La-Gi, Dine’, etc. or Native people or Indigenous people.
 We hope that both the Ask Uncle Gregory video on this subject as well as this video of American Indian Movement activists Russell Means will help bring light to the history of these terms from a political and social perspective.